House Intel Committee: Still No Evidence of Trump Tower Wiretap

 "To date, I've seen no evidence that supports the claim that President Trump made that his predecessor had wiretapped he and his associates at Trump Tower," the committee's ranking Democrat, Rep. Adam Schiff said.
 "Thus far, we have seen no basis for that whatsoever."

-Schiff said he will ask FBI Director James Comey directly about the claims when he testifies March 20.
+Schiff said he will ask FBI Director James Comey directly about the claims when he testifies March 20 as part of the committee's investigation into Russian interference in last year's presidential election.

 Trump tweeted earlier this month "Obama had my 'wires tapped' in Trump Tower just before the victory."
 The claim, presented without evidence, was met with immediate skepticism from lawmakers questioning what the Republican meant.